iPasteEu/ipaste-sdk-java/README.md

 ipaste-api-java ALPHA
 ===============
-Work in progress
+###Work in progress
+###www.iPaste.eu
+iPaste.eu is a pastebin-like site.

+This is the iPaste.eu developers API.